-The soccer legend was previously married to first wife, Rose Ferreira, for ten-years which spanned from 1993-2003.
+The soccer legend was previously married to his first wife, Rose Ferreira, for ten years which spanned from 1993-2003.
 His marriage was filled with controversies as he was severally accused of being a cheat.

-It was reported that Rose Ferreira walked out on their marriage after a cheating scandal that plagued Rivaldo who was dating two girlfriends at that time who came to his life after he got so much fame as the World’s best footballer.
+It was reported that Rose Ferreira walked out on their marriage after a cheating scandal that plagued Rivaldo.

 This caused a marriage separation and divorce.
 Rose became the mother of two of his children (son Rivaldinho and daughter Thamirys) They are pictured all grown up below;

 At the time of divorce when both kids were very young, Rose took them back to Brazil from Milan where her ex-husband played.

 This made Rivaldo leave the Milan environment with one of his girlfriends.
 He finally settled in Greece to play for Olympiacos.

 Unfortunately, Rivaldo ex-wife is dead.
 The reason for death is currently unknown.
 Rivaldo revealed this news in an Instagram post on 14th January 2015.

 After their divorce, Rivaldo went play for Greece taking one of his two girlfriends.
 This time, it was the one he loved the most.